 Many students approach Empowerly and ask if they can get assistance transferring colleges.
 Transferring is a unique process that varies tremendously based on college, region, and student major.
-In this article, we will address a framework to help students decide if they should transfer, how to transfer, and what to expect in the process.
+In this article, we will address a framework to help students decide a few key questions.
+Let’s learn how to tell if college students should transfer, how to transfer, and what to expect in the process.

 Should I transfer?

 Transferring to a 4 year college is an intense process.
 It can involve essays, interviews, and a lot of time.
 The first question students should ask themselves is, why they are considering transferring?
 Is it for a better brand name, a new work environment, or some other reason?

 Most students who are successful with the transfer process have a unique and specific reason why they feel they need a new learning environment.
 That may be because they have changed as a person since first applying to college, they need a new environment, or for financial reasons.

 Also consider the rank of school that you want to transfer to.
 At the top 20 schools and Ivy League schools, transferring is an incredibly unique and difficult feat.
 At many schools like Harvard and Stanford, no students are admitted off the transfer list or very few are.

 There are other programs like the University of California system that have established transfer programs and routinely take students off of the waitlist or from certain 2 year colleges.
 Determine internally what rank of school you are trying to transfer to and then look at the average acceptance rates for transferring to those schools.